Proximal Metatarsal Osteotomy for Bunion (Hallux Valgus) Correction

 - Recurrence of the bunion deformity

 - Failure to fully correct bunion deformity

 - Over correction (Hallux Varus): this specific complication is related to the soft tissue procedure.
 If the soft tissue is released too much on the outside, the toe can curve inward, which is very difficult to correct requiring surgery.

-Previously edited by Peter Stavrou, MD
+Previously edited by Paul Juliano MD, Christopher Arena MD, and Peter Stavrou, MD